alphagov/govwifi-dev-docs/source/documentation/zendesk_support.md

 ### Check if it’s a public sector organisation

-If someone wants to know if their organisation or email domain can use GovWifi, check that they it's a public sector organisation.
+If someone wants to know if their organisation or email domain can use GovWifi, check that it's a public sector organisation.
 You can usually tell by Googling it.

 If it's a public sector organisation: